Central African Republic & South Sudan Tours.

 What’s included and what’s not?

-- All accommodation (including the transit nights in either Addis Ababa or Nairobi)
+- All accommodation (including the transit nights in Addis Ababa)

 - Airport transfers